Noah19823/Tensor-Wave-Analysis/tensorwave_v2/OPEN_QUESTIONS.md

 # Open Questions — Cells Flagged for Internal Verification

 These are inferences drawn from public data.
-They are flagged explicitly so the TensorWave team can confirm or correct rather than excavate.
-Bringing these as a working draft — not a finished claim — is the point.

 ## Highest priority

 1. **Is Row 5 (Standard LLM Inference) a real, populated segment?**